FastGitORG/document/en-gb/tos.md

 ## Privacy

-We promise that we won't record any of your private information, including your `Cookie` and `Session` .
+We promise that we will not record any of your private information, including your `Cookie` and `Session` .
 Also, we won't interfere with any of your private projects.
 For example, you should decide whether to use self-starting for the Release related cache sources.

 You should notice that FastGit has no responsibilities to protect your account's security.